Annapurna Semi Circuit Trek via Thorong La Pass Overview

 - International airfare and visa fees.

-- Hotels and meals in Kathmandu and lunch and dinner in Pokhara
+- Hotels and meals in Kathmandu and lunch and dinner in Pokhara.

 - Personal expenses of bar and beverage bills, wifi, hot shower, water bottle, extra porters, laundry or any other things which are not mentioned by the company.